batra-mlp-lab/WAY/README.md

 #### Evaluation
 For evalutation you can run `./lingUnet/run_scripts/eval.sh`

 The model which to run will have to be set in the eval.sh file and as well as the `BASEDIR`, `SAVEDIR`, `DATADIR` paths.
-The file will evaluate the val splits and
+The file will evaluate the val splits and create a file of predictions for the test set.

 In the paper we ran the model with euclidean distance to obtain these results please change the paramater `distance_metric` to "euclidean".
 We now suggest running with geodesic distance to obtain these results please change the paramater `distance_metric` to "geodesic".
-Please see above for explanation of this chance and the results interms of geodesic distance.
+Please see above for explanation of this chance and the results in terms of geodesic distance.

 #### Ablation Parameters
 In order to run the ablations experiments presented in the paper or other parameters for running the model you can change the arguments in `/lingUnet/run_scripts/{}.sh` or in `/lingUnet/run_scripts/cfg.py`